Comprehensive Condo Insurance Quotes

 The policy needed will vary depending on your circumstance – are you insuring a townhouse-style condo, a highrise apartment-style condo, or a standalone detached condo?
 What kind of master policy is in place for the condo?

-Introduction to Edmonton Condominium Insurance
+Edmonton Condominium Insurance

 In Edmonton, most condominium corporation policies will only cover items that are part of the building – for example the common areas, parking lots, elevators, etc. While it’s nice to be able to share in these amenities, as an owner, you also assume certain responsibilities and liabilities when things go wrong.